mattiasgeniar/zabbix-orphaned-data-cleanup/README.md

     mysql zabbix < delete-old-data.my.sql
     psql -A -R ' : ' -P 'footer=off' zabbix < delete-old-data.pg.sql

+**NOTE**: due to the way the databases work (Mysql in particular), running these scripts won't reduce Zabbix db size if it's already bloated.
+You will have to dump and reload the db after that.
+What the scripts do is keep its size more or less constant if you run them regularly.

 #### Unused data

 This deletes all history for disabled items.
 May come in handy when you disable a significant number of items and no longer need the collected data.